-Judgement is required to determine key assumptions adopted in the cash flow projections and changes to the key assumptions can significantly affect these cash flow projections and therefore the results of the impairment tests.
+The key assumptions are inherently subject to estimation uncertainties, and judgement is required to determine the assumptions adopted in the cash flow projections.
+Changes to these assumptions can significantly affect these cash flow projections and therefore the results of the impairment tests.

-Management believes that no reasonably possible changes in any of the above key assumptions would cause the carrying amount of the supply chain solutions or Belgium CGUs to materially exceed its recoverable amount.
+Management believes that no reasonably possible changes in any of the above key assumptions would cause the carrying amount of the Belgium ports CGU to materially exceed its recoverable amount.